meetuparchive/meetup-web-platform/src/render/README.md

   phased out as a public component, and instead built into `<BrowserApp>` and `<ServerApp>`_

+  The code for `PageWrap` is organized in a directory as a standalone 'package' because the relevant code is organized into a few separate 'internal' modules.

 - `<Dom>`

   A React component used on the server to get a full `<html>` document string